msmith0920/osprey/README.md

 # Osprey Framework

-**🎉 Latest Release: v0.9.5** - Pluggable Code Generator System & Python Executor Refactoring
+**🎉 Latest Release: v0.9.6** - Control Assistant Enhancements & Channel Finder Improvements

 > **🚧 Early Access Release**
 > This is an early access version of the Osprey Framework.
 While the core functionality is stable and ready for experimentation, documentation and APIs may still evolve.
 We welcome feedback and contributions!